 - the number of estimated treatments required to treat your injuries

 - if referral to another medical specialist is required

 - if special tests are required (i.e. MRI, CT Scan, etc.)

 - if you need to take "injury time off" from work as well as provide you with a note for your employer if needed

 Common Injuries and Symptoms After an Auto Accident

 - Extremity Pain, Numbness, Tingling

 So, if you or someone you know has been involved in an auto accident, call (or have them call) our office immediately.
-The quicker you receive the care you need the quicker your injuries will heal and the faster you can get on with your life.
+The quicker you receive the care you need, the quicker your injuries will heal, the less likely your body will fall into a detrimental health pattern, and the faster you can get on with your life.
 Don't delay, call today!